ShoppingComp: Are LLMs Really Ready for Your Shopping Cart?: Abstract

 \section{Abstract}

-We present ShoppingComp, a challenging real-world benchmark for rigorously evaluating LLM-powered shopping agents on three core capabilities: precise product retrieval, expert-level report generation, and safety critical decision making.
-Unlike prior e-commerce benchmarks, ShoppingComp introduces highly complex tasks under the principle of guaranteeing real products and ensuring easy verifiability, adding a novel evaluation dimension for identifying product safety hazards alongside recommendation accuracy and report quality.
-The benchmark comprises 120 tasks and 1,026 scenarios, curated by 35 experts to reflect authentic shopping needs.
-Results reveal stark limitations of current LLMs: even state-of-the-art models achieve low performance (e.g., 11.22\% for GPT-5, 3.92\% for Gemini-2.5-Flash).
-These findings highlight a substantial gap between research benchmarks and real-world deployment, where LLMs make critical errors such as failure to identify unsafe product usage or falling for promotional misinformation, leading to harmful recommendations.
-ShoppingComp fills the gap and thus establishes a new standard for advancing reliable and practical agents in e-commerce.
+We present ShoppingComp, a challenging real-world benchmark for comprehensively evaluating LLM-powered shopping agents on three core capabilities: precise product retrieval, expert-level report generation, and safety critical decision making.
+Unlike prior e-commerce benchmarks, ShoppingComp introduces difficult product discovery queries with many constraints, while guaranteeing open-world products and enabling easy verification of agent outputs.
+The benchmark comprises 145 instances and 558 scenarios, curated by 35 experts to reflect authentic shopping needs.
+Results reveal stark limitations of current LLMs: even state-of-the-art models achieve low performance (e.g., 17.76\% for GPT-5.2, 15.82\% for Gemini-3-Pro).
+Error analysis reflects limitations in core agent competencies, including information grounding in open-world environments, reliable verification of multi-constraint requirements, consistent reasoning over noisy and conflicting evidence, and risk-aware decision making.
+By exposing these capability gaps, ShoppingComp characterizes the trust threshold that AI systems must cross before they can be proactively trusted for reliable real-world decision making.
 Our code and dataset are available at \url{https://github.com/ByteDance-BandAI/ShoppingComp}